The Zulus

-This article relates to an English football team.
-There are also separate articles on the African language and South African peoples.

-The Zulus were a short lived football team established in Sheffield, England that existed from 1879 to 1882.
+The Zulus were a short-lived football team established in Sheffield, England that existed from 1879 to 1882.
 They were initially set up to raise funds for the wives and families of soldiers killed in the Zulu war.
 The team disbanded after accusations that they were bringing the game into disrepute and receiving payment for playing.

 Beginnings

 In 1879 a match was played at Bramall Lane against a Sheffield XI to raise money for the widows and orphans of the soldiers killed that year in the Zulu war.
 They won their second game 5–4 (their first match took place in Scarborough).
 Many of the players were taken from local teams, especially The Wednesday.
 They played in an all black kit and decorated themselves with beads and feathers and, instead of using their own names, they adopted Zulu names such as Ulmathoosi.
 After the success of the match they started touring the country.